 Since then, Judah’s been smiling like a champ.
 Our favorite moments are when we come into his room when he first wakes up and he looks up at us with the sweetest smile of the day, as if to say, “Hiya, Mom and Dad!
 Where ya been?”

-1) Set your camera to burst mode…
+1) Set your camera to burst mode.

-2) …And then switch to video mode.
+2) Switch to video mode.

-You can’t exactly send videos from your phone in a card to Grandma, so if you want to save and print just a single still image — that perfect shot of baby’s smile — from a longer video, there’s a fantastic app to do just that: StillShot.
+If you want to save and print just a single still image — that perfect shot of Baby’s smile — from a longer video, apps like Still Shot help you do just that.
 It really is as simple as selecting the video from your library on your phone, then scrolling through all the generated still images to pick the best one.
 You can save that image to your phone, email it, or even share it on various social networks.
 Best of all?
 You can save the image at full resolution, so you lose nothing in terms of photo quality, making it ideal for prints!

 It’s been so amazing to watch our little one grow, take in the world around him and start hitting all those special baby milestones.
-We feel even luckier that we’re able to get all these early moments on film when we can.
+We feel even luckier that we’re able to get all these early moments on camera when we can.

-Next up: baby’s first teeth — but that’s a post for another day!
+Next up: Baby’s first teeth — but that’s a post for another day!